-“My parents fell in love with it and bought it on their honeymoon in 1961,” says Fiona, of the Dignams Creek property, which is ringed by National Park and watched over by the dome of Gulaga Mountain.
+“My parents fell in love with it and bought it on their honeymoon in 1961,” says Fiona, of the Dignams Creek property, south of which is ringed by National Park and watched over by the dome of Gulaga Mountain.

 Back in those days, the site was completely overgrown – the oak and hazel trees which play a key role in the South Coast’s first truffery were still a long way off.